philkoch/nvim-config/README.md

 - [ ] re-order dap-ui windows (variables top left, watches bottom left)
 - [ ] :h marks
 - [ ] check out lazy loading plugins
+- [ ] :bug: lazy complains that tags file is not sorted when navigating help pages
 - [ ] check out [refactoring.nvim](https://github.com/ThePrimeagen/refactoring.nvim)
 - [ ] add test-runner which displays the results per test in quickfix lists -- see <https://www.youtube.com/watch?v=cf72gMBrsI0> for inspiration
 - [ ] disable colorcolumn when no line is longer than the configured length
 - [ ] check out sessions, see if it's possible to remember last open windows for each project
 - [ ] color line where debugger is currently on
 - [ ] restart last debug-session on shortcut
+- [ ] pylint is way too slow when invoked via null-ls, improve that
 - [x] nvim-cmp remove text-proposals.
 They're mostly not what I want.
 - [x] gl needs to just display the diagnosis popup instead of launching telescope
 - [x] add telescope for help-pages